byteball/btc-oracle/README.md

 	"socksPort": 9050,
 	"socksLocalDNS": false,
-	"control_addresses": ["DEVICE ADDRESS OF YOUR GUI WALLET"], "payout_address": "YOUR BYTEBALL ADDRESS WHERE IT IS ALLOWED TO WITHDRAW FUNDS TO", "permanent_paring_secret": "0000"
+	"control_addresses": ["DEVICE ADDRESS OF YOUR GUI WALLET"], "payout_address": "YOUR OBYTE ADDRESS WHERE IT IS ALLOWED TO WITHDRAW FUNDS TO", "permanent_paring_secret": "0000"
 }
 ```
 The socks* settings are recommended to run your node through TOR.
 Since you are trusted to post true and accurate data, you don't want potential attackers to know your IP address, and TOR is a good way to hide it (see below).  `MIN_CONFIRMATIONS` is the minimum number of confirmations before a bitcoin transaction is considered final and posted by the oracle.  `MIN_AVAILABLE_POSTINGS` is the minimum number of unspent outputs, the script will try to split large outputs if this number drops below minimum.
-See the documentation of [headless wallet](../../../headless-byteball) and [core library](../../../byteballcore) to learn about other settings in `conf.json`.
+See the documentation of [headless wallet](../../../headless-obyte) and [core library](../../../ocore) to learn about other settings in `conf.json`.

 After editing your `conf.json`, start the node again.
-It will take some time to sync with both Byteball and Bitcoin networks.
+It will take some time to sync with both Obyte and Bitcoin networks.

 Every time your node starts, it prints its pairing code:
 ```
 ====== my device pubkey: A9bg4s0ZI36PcTp4p8sNywZ+DGeFm9dP75TcACI22Byz
-====== my pairing code: A9bg4s0ZI36PcTp4p8sNywZ+DGeFm9dP75TcACI22Byz@byteball.org/bb#0000
+====== my pairing code: A9bg4s0ZI36PcTp4p8sNywZ+DGeFm9dP75TcACI22Byz@obyte.org/bb#0000
 ```
 Put this code on your site so that your customers are able to start dialog with the bot by clicking a link:
 ```
-<a href="byteball:A9bg4s0ZI36PcTp4p8sNywZ+DGeFm9dP75TcACI22Byz@byteball.org/bb#0000">start a chat with the oracle chatbot</a>
+<a href="byteball:A9bg4s0ZI36PcTp4p8sNywZ+DGeFm9dP75TcACI22Byz@obyte.org/bb#0000">start a chat with the oracle chatbot</a>
 ```
-If you open this link in your control device (specified in `control_addresses`), you have access to admin functions, see the documentation for [headless wallet](../../../headless-byteball).
+If you open this link in your control device (specified in `control_addresses`), you have access to admin functions, see the documentation for [headless wallet](../../../headless-obyte).
 Type `address` to see the oracle's address and refill its balance so that it is able to pay for the fees.

 ## Security
 Since you are trusted to post true and accurate data about recent Bitcoin transactions, your oracle is a lucrative target for attackers.
 Fortunately, the oracle is running in chat interface, which makes it unnecessary to accept incoming connections and have publicly known IP addresses.
 This means that in addition to standard security measures, you can also completely hide the IP address of your server from potential attackers so that it won't be easy for them to learn what server to attack in the first place.